5 Ways to Save Money on Museum Visits

 Want to discover fun things to do with your family closer to home?

 These 5 Fun Family Experiences will help you create memorable experiences no matter how busy you are!

 This is my all-time favorite tip.
 If you know you’ll visit a museum more than once, it’s often less expensive to buy a membership and you often get additional benefits like free parking, discounts on food and shopping, etc.

 When my kids were little, we had memberships to the zoo, children’s museum, and Conner Prairie.
 In addition to saving on admission, we never felt like we had to spend the whole day there – we could just visit for a few hours and then head home for naps or something else.

 Museum memberships are a fantastic gift too, so if the Grandparents don’t know what to get your family for Christmas, this would be an excellent suggestion.

-- Coupons.
 Ever seen the Entertainment Books?
 How about deals on Groupon or Living Social?
-I’ll often find buy one get one free deals for museums so I’ll check these places out when planning a visit.
+I’ll often find buy-one-get-one-free deals for museums so I’ll check these places out when planning a visit.
 Another great option for larger cities is to check out CityPASS.
 For example, the Chicago CityPASS offers over 51% savings!

 The five programs that I’m aware of are ASTC (Association of Science & Technology Centers), NARM (North American Reciprocal Museum), Smithsonian Affiliates, Time Travelers, and AZA (Association of Zoos & Aquariums).